azemetre/neovim-setup/README.md

 Follow [installation instructions](https://raw.githubusercontent.com/junegunn/vim-plug/master/plug.vim) prior to pulling `.vimrc`.

-After installing [Vim-Plug](https://github.com/junegunn/vim-plug) and copying `.vimrc` into your root directory.
+After installing [Vim-Plug](https://github.com/junegunn/vim-plug) and copying `.vimrc` into your home directory.
 Open the file with the following command in your command line terminal:
 ```
 $ vim .vimrc
 ```